Qualitative research design (and planning)

 Data analysis: methods to consider in your qualitative research design

 Qualitative analysis takes a long time.
 It obviously depends greatly on the type and amount of data, but you should schedule weeks and probably months for this task.
+You should set aside time before analysing your data to review it slowly and carefully so you have a good idea what is across the whole data set.

 Selecting a qualitative analysis method for your research

 Qualitative analysis is also not a linear process.
 This means that many researchers will try multiple types of analysis, look at the data in different ways, and hit dead ends when an approach doesn’t work.
 So having a very tight deadline for analysis can not only be stressful, but not leave enough time for the flexibility and moments of insight which can make qualitative research so rewarding.
+It's best to start your qualitative analysis early, so you still have time to make mistakes and learn from them.

-Of course, qualitative analysis software (like Quirkos) can help with the analysis process.
+Of course, qualitative analysis software like Quirkos can help with the analysis process.
 It doesn’t take any of the mental work or creative process away, but can help keep things in order and make it easier to find things when writing up.
 We have many blog post articles on different ways that CAQDAS software can help analysis, but this one on why it’s a good idea to think about what software you will use before you start collecting data is a great fit with putting together a qualitative research plan.

 Writing up your qualitative research

-Regardless of whether you are writing a journal article, monograph or thesis, there are some basic tips to improve the quality of written academic material, which this blog post goes into more detail.
+Regardless of whether you are writing a journal article, monograph or thesis, there are some basic tips to improve the quality of written academic material, which this blog post goes into in more detail.
 But the basic take-home message is: consider your audience.
 Who is reading the paper, for what purpose, what do they know already, and what do they want to know.
 The final point is always ‘what makes this research unique’ or ‘what does it add to the literature’?
 Again, a good research design and planning process makes it easy to explain why you’ve chosen a research question, and show that no-one else has done it before.

-How to create and structure your qualitative research plan
+How to structure your qualitative research plan

-1. Epistemology
+- Epistemology

-2. Literature review (and secondary data scoping)
+- Literature review (and secondary data scoping)

-3. Sampling and recruitment
+- Sampling and recruitment

-4. Methods
+- Methods

-5. Analysis
+- Analysis

-6. Writing up
+- Writing up

-Provide some basic information under each section.
 This can get filled in as you go through the process, and although your institution may have a template or guideline for a similar document, most of the key points above should still be considered.

 If you are considering what qualitative analysis tool to consider in your research design, and to help with your qualitative research, why not give Quirkos a try?
 It’s visual and intuitive, inexpensive and easy to learn, and has helped thousands of researchers across the world with their qualitative research.
 You can download a free trial here, or get a quick guide and overview from some of our free tutorial videos.